ab007shetty/ab007shetty/README.md

 <br/>
 <br/>

- I am a Computer Science Engineer 💻.
+ I am a passionate self-taught Full Stack web developer and a freelance Computer Science Engineer from India.
  I have little bit experience and lots of Interest in Full Stack Web Developement.
  Some technology I enjoy working  with include Django, MySQl, React, BootStarp etc.